'Quad' leaders meet at White House as China looks warily on | Headlines

 Leaders of the United States, Japan, India and Australia presented a united front on Friday at their first summit and stressed the need for a free and open Indo-Pacific region amid shared concerns about China.
 The two-hour meeting at the White House of the Quad, as the grouping of the four major democracies is called, will be watched closely in Beijing, which criticized the group as "doomed to fail."

-India has said it is ready to restart vaccine exports in the October quarter, prioritizing the COVAX international vaccine initiative and neighboring countries.
-Neither Biden nor the other leaders responded when asked when vaccine deliveries would start under the Quad initiative.

 The Quad is expected to announce several new agreements, including one to bolster supply chain security for semiconductors and to combat illegal fishing and boost maritime domain awareness, a senior U.S. official said, referring to initiatives prompted by concerns about China.
-The group will also roll out a 5G partnership and plans for monitoring climate change.
-Biden said the Quad represented four "democratic partners who share a world view and have a common vision for the future."
+The group was also expected to roll out a 5G partnership and plans for monitoring climate change.
+U.S. President Joe Biden said the Quad represented four "democratic partners who share a world view and have a common vision for the future."

 Chinese Foreign Ministry spokesman Zhao Lijian appeared to criticize the Quad in a briefing on Friday.
 "A closed, exclusive clique targeting other countries runs counter to the trend of the times and the aspirations of regional countries.
 It will find no support and is doomed to fail," he said.
 Before the meeting, U.S. officials sought to play down the security aspect of the Quad - even though its members carry out naval exercises together and share concerns about China's growing power and attempts to exert pressure on all four countries.